Pure + Raw Vegan Protein

-Take immediately after your workout.
+Take it immediately after your workout.
 Mix one scoop with one cup of water or juice.
 You may take it in the morning or at night on resting days.

 Protein is one of the most essential macronutrients for muscle growth and repair because it’s packed with amino acids that your body does and doesn’t produce.
 That’s why it’s important to have protein post-workout to restore these muscle-building macronutrients.
-Proteins not only helps rebuild and build lean body mass, but they’re also a core part of enzymes and hormones that help communicate with the body to repair itself.
+Proteins not only help rebuild and build lean body mass, but they’re also a core part of enzymes and hormones that help communicate with the body to repair itself.
 Moreover, it is an important building block of bones, muscles, cartilage, skin, and blood.
 Along with fat and carbohydrates, protein is a “macronutrient,” meaning that the body needs relatively large amounts of it.

 Vitamin A (Acetate)

 Vitamin A supports cell growth, playing a critical role in the normal formation and maintenance of the heart, lungs, and kidneys.
-It also helps form and maintain healthy skin, teeth, skeletal and soft tissue, and mucus membranes.
+It also helps form and maintains healthy skin, teeth, skeletal and soft tissue, and mucus membranes.

 Vitamin C (Ascorbic Acid)

 Vitamin C is a strong antioxidant, it fights free radicals (metabolic waste products that attack the cells) by either stopping their creation or by reducing their effects.
 It also reduces cortisol production.
-Cortisol reduces the recovery of your muscle after workout and interferes with nutrition transport to your muscles.
-Moreover, Vitamin C has been proven to reduce muscle soreness after intense workout.
+Cortisol reduces the recovery of your muscle after a workout and interferes with nutrition transport to your muscles.
+Moreover, Vitamin C has been proven to reduce muscle soreness after an intense workout.
 It also strengthens the immune system and increases iron absorption in the body.
 Iron is used to bind oxygen to hemoglobin in your blood and is vital in performing an intense weight training session with all your energy.

 Vitamin D3 (Cholecalciferol)

 Cholecalciferol, also called vitamin D-3, is a fat-soluble vitamin that is necessary for the maintenance of a healthy body.
-It is important for the absorption of calcium and phosphorous from the stomach and proper functioning of the minerals.
+It is important for the absorption of calcium and phosphorous from the stomach and the proper functioning of the minerals.
 Calcium and phosphorous help maintain strong bones.
-Additionally, cholecalciferol slows bone loss and reduce fractures in patients with osteoporosis.
+Additionally, cholecalciferol slows bone loss and reduces fractures in patients with osteoporosis.

 Vitamin E may help ease muscle soreness from a rigorous workout.
 The vitamin acts as an antioxidant to protect cells from free radicals generated during a workout.
 The chemical buildup may cause soreness in the muscles.

 Aside from that, Vitamin E promotes muscle growth and inhibits muscle breakdown.
-It also provides a host of health benefits that include improved cardiovascular, immune and eye health, as well as cancer prevention.
+It also provides a host of health benefits that include improved cardiovascular, immune, and eye health, as well as cancer prevention.

 If you are working out to increase your weight loss, biotin supplement can improve the rate of oxidation.
 Biotin also helps the body convert food into energy.
 It increases your level of energy and by improving the digestive process.